Last updated 12 March 2016.

 Note: git apply will fail to do anything when used within a local checkout of a git repository (other than the one for the project the patch is made for), such as if you are patching a module that is within a site that is in Git version control.
 Use

-patch -p1 < path/file.patchinstead.
-Older patches from before git might need to be applied with: patch -p1 < path/file.patch
+patch -p1 < path/file.patch instead.
+Patches created before git might need to be applied with: patch -p1 < path/file.patch

-You can find more info about applying patches with Git in the Git handbook
+You can find more information about applying patches with Git in the Git handbook

 The -p option tells patch how many leading prefixes to strip.
 For patches created using git, -p1 is normally the right option, and is the default for